-- 10.20 A finding of the FIDE President or his delegatee, or by a single member of the EDC, resulting in Remedial Action under the Ethics Code may be subject to review by the EDC insofar it concerns caution/warning or reprimand, or a ban of chess activities. - 10.21 An application for a review under this section can only be made by the party/parties directly affected by the finding, i.e. the Respondent or such third party that may be directly affected by the finding.
+- 10.20 A finding of the FIDE President or his/her delegatee, or by a single member of the EDC, resulting in Remedial Action under the Ethics Code may be subject to review by the EDC insofar it concerns caution/warning or reprimand (pursuant to article 10.6), or a ban of chess activities (pursuant to article 9.5). - 10.21 An application for a review under this section can only be made by the party/parties directly affected by the finding, i.e. the Respondent or such third party that may be directly affected by the finding.
 The time limit for applying for a review is twenty-one days from receipt by the Respondent of the minute recording the finding. - 10.22 An application for a review must be made to the FIDE Secretariat together with a deposit of 100 Euros.
-The deposit will be returned should the review to all intents and purposes be justified. - 10.23 The Chairman of the EDC shall, upon receiving a request for review under this section, nominate a review committee consisting of two members of the EDC to make the review.
-Such review shall be made on the merits and documents of the case and according to the FIDE Charter and the Ethics Code and the EDC review committee has the power to seek further clarification on any aspect from the decision-taker or the Respondent. - 10.24 The EDC review committee has the power to overrule the finding or to make any adjustment or amendment to the said finding that the EDC review committee deems suitable.
+The deposit will be fully returned should the review to all intents and purposes be justified, or partially returned in the event of a partial justification. - 10.23 The Chairman of the EDC shall, upon receiving a request for review under this section, nominate a review committee consisting of two members of the EDC to make the review.
+Such review

+- shall be made on the merits and documents of the case and according to the FIDE Charter and the Ethics Code and the EDC review committee has the power to seek further clarification on any aspect from the decision-taker or the Respondent. - 10.24 The EDC review committee has the power to overrule the finding or to make any adjustment or amendment to the said finding that the EDC review committee deems suitable.
 In case of a deadlock within the EDC review committee, the Chairman of the EDC will decide the outcome of the review. - 10.25 The decision of the EDC review committee shall be final and binding on the parties.
 Appeals to the Appeal Chamber of the EDC and/or the CAS are consequently not allowed.